bionicfish/gearman-ec2-build-script/README.md

 * Enable / Configure persistnet job queues
 * Harden Server / Configure auto update
 * Convert script to bash script with install options
+* Include Gearman Manager (for monitoring)
+* Include checks for gearman issues and force reboot / re-start of the service if needed